zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/em-onoci-setup.md

 Get To Know The Preconfigured Environment<br>
 ===============================================

-In this HOL example, the image used was a pre-configured environment of Oracle Enterprise Manager 13.3 with databases and targets all running within a single Virtual Machine.
+In this Workshop example, the image used was a pre-configured environment of Oracle Enterprise Manager 13.3 with databases and targets all running within a single Virtual Machine.
 Oracle Cloud Marketplace is routinely updated with new product images and versions.